-The accumulator is a self-contained pressure vessel with a flexible membrane dividing the inner chamber.
+The accumulator is a self-contained pressure vessel with an elastic membrane that divides the inner housing into a pair of expansible chambers.
 The lower chamber is used to receive, store and discharge pressurized oil.
 The upper chamber is filled with nitrogen gas.

-During normal operation, no service is required to the accumulator between rebuilds.
-Visually inspect the accumulator daily for oil leaks and broken or loose bolts.
+Under normal conditions, the accumulator requires a daily visual inspection for oil leaks and broken or loose bolts.
+No further service is necessary between rebuilds.